RubixML/ML/docs/basic-introduction.md

 > **Hint:** See the [Representing your Data](representing-your-data.md) section for an in-depth description of how Rubix ML treats various forms of data.

 ## The Dataset Object
 In Rubix ML, data are passed in specialized containers called [Dataset objects](datasets/api.md).
-Dataset objects handle selecting, subsampling, transforming, randomizing, and sorting of the samples and labels for you.
+Dataset objects handle selecting, subsampling, splitting, randomizing, and sorting of the samples and labels contained within.
 In general, there are two types of datasets, *Labeled* and *Unlabeled*.
 Labeled datasets are used for supervised learning and for providing the ground-truth during testing.
-Unlabeled datasets are used for unsupervised learning and for making predictions (*inference*).
+Unlabeled datasets are used for unsupervised learning and for making predictions.

-You could construct a [Labeled](datasets/labeled.md) dataset from the data we collected earlier by passing the samples and labels into the constructor like in the example below.
+You could construct a [Labeled](datasets/labeled.md) dataset from the data we collected earlier by passing the samples and their labels into the constructor like in the example below.

 ```php
 use Rubix\ML\Datasets\Labeled;